 It is routine to specify many drug quantities as ratios of bodyweight, so the concept is fundamental to medicine.
-However, there has been a paucity of research into vitamin D3 supplemental intakes specified as a ratio of bodyweight.
+However, there has been a paucity of research into this matter.

 If it were acceptable to have doctors and other healthcare professionals fussing over everyone's 25(OH)D levels on a continual basis, then no such ratio-based guidance would be needed.
 Each person would adjust their supplemental quantities until their 25(OH)D blood tests returned values they or their doctor decided were acceptable.